Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/swift.md

 # Building the chat interface

 To be able to chat, you will need to create a new View Controller for the chat interface.
-From the xcode menu, select `File` > `New` > `File...`.
+From the Xcode menu, select `File` > `New` > `File...`.
 Choose a *Cocoa Touch Class*, name it `ChatViewController` with a subclass of `UIViewController` and language of `Swift`.

 REPLACE IMAGE
 ![Interface](/meta/client-sdk/ios-phone-to-app/interface.png)